19hours/sg-statutes/Acts/Public Utilities Act.md

 (a) to lay or install under, over, in, on or through the premises, such mains, pipes, water installations or water service installations as the Board considers necessary for the supply of water to those or other premises;

-(b) to inspect, maintain, adjust, repair or alter any such main, pipe, water installation or water service installation referred to in paragraph (a);
+(b) to inspect, maintain, adjust, repair or alter —

+(i) any main, pipe, water installation or water service installation mentioned in paragraph (a); and

+(ii) any other main, water installation or pipe that is acquired by the Board and immediately leased back to another person, and is used for the supply of water to those or other premises;

+[Act 11 of 2018 wef 01/04/2018]

 (c) to carry out any works requisite for, or incidental to, the purposes of any works falling within paragraph (a) or (b), including —